dylanaraps/pure-sh-bible/README.md

 ## Check if output is to a terminal

-This is an alternative to `tty` when you don't necessarily need to know the terminal file name, just whether it is a terminal at all.

 You can test whether file descriptor 1 (i.e. standard output) is open on a terminal using `[ -t 1 ]`.
 This test fails if output is redirected to a file (`>file`) or a pipe (`|cmd`).